-- (B) Ocular allergies of the anterior segment and adnexa. - (C) Ocular-inflammation, inflammation nonsurgical in-cause cause, except when comanaged with the treating physician and surgeon. - (D) Traumatic or recurrent conjunctival or corneal abrasions and erosions. - (E) Corneal surface disease and dry eyes.
-Treatment for purposes of this subparagraph includes, but is not limited to, the use of mechanical lipid extraction of meibomian glands using nonsurgical techniques. - (F) Ocular-pain, pain nonsurgical in-eause cause, except when comanaged with the treating physician and surgeon. - (G) Pursuant to subdivision (f), glaucoma in patients over 18 years of age, as described in subdivision-(i). (l). - (H) Eyelid disorders, including hypotrichosis and blepharitis. - (2) For purposes of this section, "treat" means the use of therapeutic pharmaceutical agents, as described in subdivision (c), and the procedures described in subdivision (e). - (c) In diagnosing and treating the conditions listed in subdivision (b), an optometrist certified to use therapeutic pharmaceutical agents pursuant to Section 3041.3 may use all therapeutic pharmaceutical agents approved by the United States Food and Drug Administration for use in treating eye conditions set forth in this chapter, including codeine with compounds and hydrocodone with compounds as listed in the California Uniform Controlled Substances Act (Division 10 (commencing with Section 11000) of the Health and Safety Code) and the United States federal Controlled Substances Act (21 U.S.C.
+(E) Corneal surface disease and dry eyes.
+Treatment for purposes of this subparagraph includes, but is not limited to, the use of mechanical lipid extraction of meibomian glands using nonsurgical techniques.

+- (F) Ocular pain nonsurgical in cause, except when comanaged with the treating physician and surgeon. - (G) Pursuant to subdivision (f), glaucoma in patients over 18 years of age, as described in subdivision $\overline{(l)}$. $\overline{(m)}$. - (H) Eyelid disorders, including hypotrichosis and blepharitis. - (2) For purposes of this section, "treat" means the use of therapeutic pharmaceutical agents, as described in subdivision (c), and the procedures described in subdivision (e). - (c) In diagnosing and treating the conditions listed in subdivision (b), an optometrist certified to use therapeutic pharmaceutical agents pursuant to Section 3041.3 may use all therapeutic pharmaceutical agents approved by the United States Food and Drug Administration and indicated for use in diagnosing and treating eye conditions set forth in this chapter, including codeine with compounds and hydrocodone with compounds as listed in the California Uniform Controlled Substances Act (Division 10 (commencing with Section 11000) of the Health and Safety Code) and the federal Controlled Substances Act (21 U.S.C.
 Sec.
 801 et seq.).
-The use of these agents controlled substances shall be limited to three days. - (d) In any case that an optometrist consults with a physician and surgeon, the optometrist and the physician and surgeon shall both maintain a written record in the patient's file of the information provided to the physician and surgeon, the physician and surgeon's response, and any other relevant information.
-Upon the request of the optometrist or physician and surgeon and with the patient's consent, a copy of the record shall be furnished to the requesting party.

-(e) An optometrist who is certified to use therapeutic pharmaceutical agents pursuant to Section 3041.3 may also perform all of the following:
+The use of controlled substances shall be limited to-three five days. - (d) In any case that an optometrist consults with a physician and surgeon, the optometrist and the physician and surgeon shall both maintain a written record in the patient's file of the information provided to the physician and surgeon, the physician and surgeon's response, and any other relevant information.
+Upon the request of the optometrist or physician and surgeon and with the patient's consent, a copy of the record shall be furnished to the requesting party. - (e) An optometrist who is certified to use therapeutic pharmaceutical agents pursuant to Section 3041.3 may also perform all of the following: - (1) Corneal scraping with cultures. - (2) Debridement of corneal epithelia. - (3) Mechanical epilation. - 39 (4) Venipuncture for testing patients suspected of having 40 diabetes.